hyeshik/poreplex/README.md

 respectively.
 Both are double-stranded DNAs with Y-burged ends on the 3'-sides.
 Barcoded libraries for *poreplex* can be built with modified versions of RTA adapters.
 Unlike in the DNA sequencing libraries, *poreplex* demultiplexes in signal-level to ensure the highest accuracy.
-The distribution contains demultiplexer models pre-trained with four different DNA barcodes.
+The *poreplex* package comes with pre-trained demultiplexer models for four different DNA barcodes.
-Order these sequences and replace the original RTA adapters as many as you need in the experiment.
+Order these sequences as many as you need in the experiment and replace the original RTA adapters.

 ```yaml
 BC1 Oligo A: 5'-/5Phos/CCTCCCCTAAAAACGAGCCGCATTTGCGTAGTAGGTTC-3'